Skip to content

 ✦ Cutting

 Use cutting boards.
 Not to protect the quartzite, but to protect your knives.
-Quartzite is hard enough to dull blades.
+Quartzite is hard enough to dull blades quickly.

 🤔 Is Quartzite Right for Your Kitchen?